The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

 \begin{quote}

 The aim of these lectures is to emphasize several fundamental ideas of statistics and the character of the special order they can bring into some sets of experimental results.

-A plan of experiments usually stems from the desire of checking, specifying or linking a group of ideas, or from the necessity of its practical importance, or from its unquestionable presence.
+A research project usually stems from the desire to verify, deepen and link a group of ideas, either because of its practical importance, or from its unquestionable presence.

-As observation advances in the field under study, the accumulated results are thus placed either in the sometimes vague frames of a prior theory, either in a simply practical order, generally criss-crossed by some logical filaments.
+As observation advances in the field under study, the accumulated results are thus placed either within the framework of a prior theory, sometimes vague, or in a purely pragmatic order, generally with some logical threads running through it.

-This provisory organization, as a practical description of the observed material, allows the mind to dominate large sets more easily.
+This provisional organization, as a convenient description of the observed material, allows the mind to handle large sets more easily.

-After that, one looks for what we may generally call persistences, which is to say relations commonly observed which constitute empirical laws for the observed phenomena. (\dots ) These empirical laws once obtained, the subsequent process of the mind aims at understanding them, explaining them, relating them.
+After that, one looks for what we may generally call persistences, which is to say relations commonly observed which constitute empirical laws for the observed phenomena. (\dots Once these empirical laws are obtained, the subsequent process of the mind aims at understanding them, explaining them, relating them.